Neurotech-Davis/EEG-Stress-Detection/README.md

 # EEG-Stress-Detection

 This repository contains the code and documentation for a Brain-Computer Interface (BCI) project aimed at improving the lives of individuals experiencing daily stress.
-The project utilizes cutting-edge technology to detect stress by analyzing alpha and beta activities in the frontal lobe and monitoring brain activity in the right frontal lobe.
+The project utilizes cutting-edge technology to detect stress by analyzing alpha and beta activities in the frontal lobe and monitoring brain activity in the frontal lobe.

 ## 1. Data Collection:
 The project involved placing 8 EEG electrodes on specific positions on the subject's head to read neural signals.
 The OpenBCI hardware and software were used to record the raw data.